Chestnut Street Theatre: Second Chestnut Street Theatre

 Two years later, the second Chestnut Street Theatre was built in the same area as the first.
 It was built in the customary design of the day by architect William Strickland with triple tiers of boxes making a horseshoe around the orchestra and apron of the stage that accommodated about 2,000 theatergoers.
 The façade was made of Italian-style marble with an arcade supported by a row of composite columns with a plain entablature.
 The entrance stood between two wings whose niches held statues of Tragedy and Comedy by William Rush.
 Below the statues were semi-circular recesses containing basso relievos of tragic and comic muses.
 (Note: During this period in American orthography, it became usual to spell the street name "Chesnut", which is why the inscription on the facade of the building does not include the internal T. This particular spelling was abandoned in later years.)

 The second Chestnut Street Theatre was demolished in 1855.
 The neighborhood around Chestnut and Sixth had become increasingly unfashionable and the narrow streets were often congested by business traffic.
 In addition, The Chestnut Street Theatre, which had been a home to opera performances in Philadelphia for many years, was now regarded as too small and cramped for the Grand Opera performances of the era.
 In 1854, a committee of prominent Philadelphians funded and ordered construction of the much larger and grander American Academy of Music on Broad Street, which was completed and opened in early 1857.
 Some of the traditions of "Old Drury" were imported to the academy, including the bell that announced the rising of the opening curtain.

 Third Chestnut Street Theatre

 The third Chestnut Street Theatre was built in 1862, seven blocks to the west of its original location, where once again it found favor with Philadelphia audiences as a fashionable night spot.
 Tragic actress Jean Hosmer was among those who starred at the debut of the third theater.

 It closed its doors for the last time in 1913 after the curtain fell on the final act of Arthur Wing Pinero's The Second Mrs Tanqueray.
-The building was demolished soon afterwards.
+The building was demolished in 1917.